 Soho is more than just the downtown hub of shopping in New York—there’s also the high-quality crop of Soho bars and restaurants available for you to refuel at during your retail-therapy trip.
-Sex and the City–approved French restaurants, Italian sandwich shops, the best brunch in NYC—the neighborhood’s got a little something for everybody.
+From Middle Eastern eateries and French bakeries to Italian sandwich shops and the best brunch in NYC, the neighborhood’s got a little something for everybody.
 Here are the best Soho restaurants NYC has to offer.

 Best Soho restaurants in NYC

 Dominique Ansel honed his skills as executive pastry chef at Daniel for six years before opening this American and French patisserie.
-Caramelized croissants, miniature pastel meringues and madeleines make up the sweet selections at the counter.
-But the café also serves savory offerings, like roasted butternut squash soup and a pork club sandwich with pickled eggs, tomatoes and spicy mayo on sourdough.
+While the sweet genius is know for his Cronuts, there is so many other great offerings on the menu.
+Caramelized croissants and madeleines are met with savory offerings, like roasted butternut squash soup and a pork club sandwich.

-Keith McNally protégé Dean Jankelowitz (Schiller’s, Pastis, Balthazar) is behind this morning-to-evening café.
-The 40-seat restaurant—sporting dark-green leather banquettes, brass railings and marble counters—serves homey fare, like Jankelowitz’s grandmother’s matzo ball soup made with duck fat, a skirt steak sandwich served alongside hand-cut fries, and piri-piri-hot-sauce-marinated chicken kebabs.
-In the morning, find Stumptown coffee, homemade croissants and full breakfast plates, including soft-boiled eggs with challah "soldiers" (strips).
+The 40-seat restaurant—sporting dark-green leather banquettes, brass railings and marble counters—serves homey fare, like matzo ball soup made with duck fat and a skirt steak sandwich served alongside hand-cut fries.
+In the morning, find Stumptown coffee, homemade croissants and a green shakshuka sure to make it onto your Instagram.